 This guide is all about the things you need to know + things to do in your twenties

-Since there are over 700,000 different podcasts (and over 29 million episodes) to choose from, I’ve narrowed it down to a few I absolutely love, and threw in some recommendation from my fellow-podcast loving friends.
+There are something like 2 million different podcasts (and over 48 million episodes) to choose from, I’ve narrowed it down to a few I absolutely love and threw in some recommendations from my fellow-podcast loving friends.
 Here are the categories:

 True Crime Podcasts